-Santander UK is confident in its ability to reach the outcomes required by the BoE to support an orderly resolution.
+Santander UK is confident in its ability to deliver the outcomes required by the BoE to support an orderly resolution.
 The capabilities that are in place to underpin each outcome are tailored to support the resolution as it is likely to unfold in practice and sufficiently flexible to be effective across a broad range of circumstances.
-The capabilities, resources and arrangements that are in place to support each of the resolution outcomes, and the separability of the Santander UK Group from its parent, are summarised below.
+Our resolution capabilities and overarching arrangements are summarised below.
 Capabilities are documented, to facilitate their maintenance and their use under stress, and controls are in place to ensure their robustness.
 In addition to having in place capabilities that enable us to meet each of the resolution outcomes, we have a clear understanding of the interactions and interdependencies between capabilities such that they work together in practical terms.
+This is also aided by periodic testing exercises, further detail on which is provided in section 6.2.